 CALL FOR HELP TODAY!

-If you know of a young man who struggles with addiction or other behavioral issues, then don’t hesitate to give us a call today!
+If you know of a young man who struggles with addiction or other behavioral issues, don’t hesitate to give us a call today.
+We understand how difficult it is to take this first step, but the greatest thing you can do for your son or loved one is to give them a second chance to learn the skills that will keep them safe, healthy, and happy as they continue through their adolescence.
 At Beartooth Mt.
-Ascent, we help young men reach their fullest potential, and establish a foundation of character that will support them for a lifetime.
+Ascent, we help can help your teen reach their fullest potential, and establish a foundation of character that will support them for a lifetime.